kohirens/tmpltoapp/README.md

 # go-gitter

-Start a new project using a repos' directory structure as a manifest/blueprint.
+Start a new project using an existing directory structure as a manifest/blueprint.

 ## TOC